Authentication

 }

-1. Go to and select Workspace Settings in the upper-right corner of the Customer.io app and go to API and Webhook Credentials.
+1. Go to and select Workspace Settings in the upper-right corner of the Customer.io app.
+Then go to API and Webhook Credentials.

 2. Copy the Site ID for the set of credentials that you want to send your in-app messages from.
 If you don’t have a set of credentials, click Create Tracking API Key.